J-Moravec/j-moravec.github.io/posts/containers/containers.md

 `sudo apt install podman`

-However, there is a currently a [bug](https://github.com/containers/podman/issues/8896), the config in `/etc/containers/registries.conf` does not come with correct presets.
+However, there is currently a [bug](https://github.com/containers/podman/issues/8896), the config in `/etc/containers/registries.conf` does not come with correct presets.
 In fact, it does not come with any presets at all, it only contains documentation.
-This means that it is not connected to any repository, and the commands mentioned in tutorial, such as:
+This means that it is not connected to any repository, and the commands mentioned in the tutorial, such as:

 ```
 podman search [search term]